SebastianAllmeier/SOP_Challenge_UGA/README.md

 ## Exact Method

-### preliminaries
+### requirements

-* now using gurobi with python interface:
+* using gurobi with python interface:
   * using Gurobi 8.1.0 and python 3.7.5 ( both 64 bit versions)
-  * to use gurobi with python the python module 'gurobipy' for further in information on how to install it see **Python Packages**
+  * to use gurobi with python the python module 'gurobipy' is required / further information on how to install it see **Python Packages**

-### how to use
+### how to use & where to find the .sol files

 * the exact method can be found in methods/exact_method.py
 * who can it be run?